DavidHickman/tnris.org/content/markdown/news/2015-11-03-forum-thank-you-photo-recap.md

 Attendees looking over poster gallery submissions and determining their favorite.

 ![A mini reunion of former TNRIS employee, Blake Matejowsky, now at Austin energy, and Tom Roehrig, current manager of the RDC at TNRIS.](static/images/texas-gis-forum/2015/forum-recap/30_web.jpg)
-A mini-reunion between former TNRIS employee, Blake Matejowsky, now at Austin energy, and Tom Roehrig, Senior Environmental Researcher at TNRIS's [Research and Distribution Center (RDC)](maps-and-data/research-and-distribution).
+A mini-reunion between former TNRIS employee, Blake Matejowsky, now at Austin energy, and Tom Roehrig, Senior Research Specialis at TNRIS's [Research and Distribution Center (RDC)](maps-and-data/research-and-distribution).

 ![Jurassic era beachfront property in the Sandbox.](static/images/texas-gis-forum/2015/forum-recap/32_web.jpg) Jurassic beachfront property in the Sandbox.